QiYao-Wang/AutoPatent/README.md

   - LLAMA3.1 (8B and 70B)
   - Qwen2.5 (7B, 14B, 32B and 72B)
   - Mistral-7B

+#### Few-Shot Prompting
+We leverage few-shot prompting as a stronger baseline, providing from one to three examples before target draft.
+The average input length exceeds 20K tokens for one-shot, 60K tokens for two-shot, and 80K tokens for three-shot.
+This challenge for models with smaller context windows, such as GPT-4o-mini with a maximum length of 16,384 tokens and Mistral with a maximum length of 32K tokens.
+In this situation, we opt to conduct this experiment on Qwen2.5-7B and LLAMA3.1-8B.

 #### Supervised Fine-Tuning
 We utilize 1,500 draft-patent pairs from D2P’s training set to perform fully supervised fine-tuning on LLAMA3.1-8B, Qwen2.5-7B, and Mistral-7B models (each with fewer than 14 billion parameters).